-Seasonal affective disorder (SAD) is a type of depression due to the change in seasons.
+Seasonal affective disorder (SAD) – also known as winter blues – is a type of depression due to the change in seasons.
 Typically, it begins during fall and continues during the months of winter.
 The reduced number of daylight hours during winter and cold temperatures can trigger SAD.
 The lack of sunlight may throw off the circadian rhythm (an individual’s biological clock) and may cause a drop in serotonin, the happy chemical, which leads to feelings of depression.

 The shorter daylight hours produce more melatonin, which is the body’s sleep hormone.
 An overproduction of melatonin can lead to feelings of tiredness, lethargy, and depression.

 Common symptoms of winter blues: